lonex/geo_tweet/README.md

 ## Search tweets

 After you run the _'twitter:stream'_ rake task for a while, your local tweets data will be ready.
-Now you can start to do
-tweets search based on the geo coordinates you input.
+Now you can start to do search based on the geo coordinates you input.
 Start the Rails server, and then try the following url

     http://RAILS_SERVER/

 Upon successful search, the page will return a list of tweets that are nearby the geo location of your input.
+The tweets are ordered in the order of how close they are to your search coordinates: starting from 1km radius to 2km, 5km, and then 10km in that order.
+The search won't return result out of the 10km radius.
+The radius tier can be configured in _search\_criteria.yml_.
+Within each radius, the result is ordered reverse chronologically.

 ## Uninstall